ianyepan/top-70-leetcode-questions/src/Reverse a Linked List/README.md

 p.s.
 Start from 3:18

-The main idea is to use three pointers (prev, curr, next) to collaborately traverse the list only once yet being able to reverse the list starting from changing the head to the tail.
+The main idea is to use three pointers (prev, curr, next) to collaboratively traverse the list only once yet being able to reverse the list starting from changing the head to the tail.
 At each step, `prev`, `curr`, and `next` are roughly in such left-to-right pointer positions.